Brandon-HY-Lin/P1_Facial_Keypoints/Report.md

 # Implementation
-For loss function, I choose SmoothL1 which tightly fits to labels.
-Compared with MSE loss, SmoothL1 converges faster.

- I firstly used 1 layer fully-connected network as the baseline for MSE loss.
-Then I switch to SmoothL1.
-I add batch normalization to speed training at first few epochs.
 At first time, I use 6 conv layers, but it converges too slowly.
 Then I reduce the number of conv to 4.
 And I also concate downsample input to the 2nd fully-connected layer.
 In short the architecture is 4 conv + 3 FC.
 To avoid overfitting, I add dropout layer at each layer.

+![architecture][architecture]

+For loss function, I choose SmoothL1 which tightly fits to labels.
+Compared with MSE loss, SmoothL1 converges faster.
+Batch normalization is also added to speed training at first few epochs.
 Aside from the above architectures, I also tried following architectures which are bad or hard to converge.

-    Transfer learning of DensNet121
+    * Transfer learning of DensNet121
-    Using pretrained DensNet121
+    * Using pretrained DensNet121
-    Concatenate downsampled input with conv2 or conv3.
+    * Concatenate downsampled input with conv2 or conv3.

 # Results